Keksuccino/docs_fancymenu/docs/video.md

 - **Watermedia Binaries V3**

 These are optional dependencies, so they must be added to the instance manually if you want video support.

+Native video playback also requires an OpenGL renderer.
+Watermedia playback is unavailable while Minecraft uses Vulkan; switch to OpenGL to use Video elements, Video menu backgrounds, and [video Game Intros](./game-intro).

 The deprecated **Video [MCEF]** type still uses MCEF.
 For new layouts, use the native Watermedia-powered Video type instead.